Best CBD for Anxiety

 • Only one potency and bottle size

-However, these gummies were recently reformulated.
-They previously contained ashwagandha, black seed oil, and lemon balm; now, they only add passion flower extract for an anxiolytic boost.
-Unfortunately, this change strips several effective ingredients (ashwagandha and lemon balm) and replaces them with something that just doesn’t have much research supporting it.
+PureKana’s gummies previously contained ashwagandha, black seed oil, and lemon balm; now, there’s only passion flower extract for a purported anxiolytic boost.
+Unfortunately, this change stripped several ingredients with a decent amount of research (ashwagandha and lemon balm) and replaced them with something that simply doesn’t have as much research supporting it.
 The research on passionflower is much less broad and successful for anxiety reduction than ashwagandha, which is a gold standard herb for anxiety reduction.
-Medterra’s Keep Calm gummies are much closer to PureKana’s original formula, making it a better choice now.
-Both gummies are completely vegan, but PureKana’s the only one who advertises it as such.
+Green Roads Stress Aways are closer to PureKana’s original formula, making it a better choice now (and both options are vegan).

-One bottle costs $49.99 once, or $34.99 if you join their subscription program, where you’ll automatically get a new bottle shipped every two weeks, month, or two months.
-For what you’re getting, it’s on the more expensive side but isn’t horribly out of line with competitors like Medterra.
-However, based on the formula alone, we don’t recommend PureKana as your first stop anymore.
+One bottle costs $49.99 once or $34.99 if you join the subscription program, where you’ll automatically get a new bottle shipped every two weeks, each month, or two months.
+For what you’re getting, it’s on the more expensive side, but it isn’t horribly out of line with competitors like Medterra.
+However, based on the formula alone, we don’t recommend PureKana as your first stop.
 PureKana does offer free shipping on all orders and has an additional discount for veterans, low-income households, and people with disabilities.
 Like all good CBD manufacturers, you can find the certificate of analysis linked directly on each product page.

 CBD for anxiety FAQ